 The Ordinary Peptides – there are four peptides in The Ordinary range.
 Buffet, Buffet + Copper, Argireline and Matrixyl.
 How do you choose which one is best for you?
-Well, to help you decide, here are all four of them with polls which have been taken by The Deciem Addicts on Instagram.
-Below you can also find the idiot´s guide to peptides.
+Well, to help you decide, here are all four of them with polls that have been taken by The Deciem Addicts on Instagram, and you can read reviews on each of them.